-The physics behind MRI can get pretty complicated, but we’ll try to explain the basis of it as simply as possible.
+The physics behind MRI can get pretty complicated, but we’ll try to explain the basis of MRI as simply as possible.

 As you probably already know, water makes up about two thirds of your total body volume.
 Water molecules are composed of oxygen and hydrogen atoms.
 Fat also contains a large amount of hydrogen atoms.
 Hydrogen (H+) atoms (which are basically made out of a single proton, a particle with a positive electric charge) have natural magnetic properties, so a proton essentially acts as a tiny magnet.

 When put in a strong electromagnetic field like the MRI uses, these protons align themselves just like compass needles.
-Then, the main magnetic source is turned off, and these protons go back to their regular state, while emitting signals of different intensities, which are detected by the MRI.
-Those signals are then digitally transformed into a visual image.
+Then, the main magnetic source is turned off, and these protons go back to their regular state, while emitting signals of different intensities.
+These signals are then detected by the MRI.
+Those signals are digitally transformed into a visual image.